karki011/CourseMaterial/cs/methods.markdown

 Here's a `public` method with a `void` return type.

 The modifier is `public`, meaning any place in the code can call your method.
-It's not private or internal.
+It's not `private` or `internal`.

 The return type is `void`.
 You can think of `void` as similar to `null`.
 It's a keyword that represents the absence of a return type.